JakubU/gymbeam.app-voicetranscriber/README.md

 ## Features
 - **Audio Transcription:** Transcribes audio files specified in the input table using the Whisper ASR model.
-- **Input Configuration:** Accepts a CSV file with details about the audio files to be processed, such as ticket IDs and URLs.
+- **Input Configuration:** Accepts a CSV file with details about the audio files to be processed, such as IDs and URLs.
 - **Output Generation:** Produces an output CSV file containing ticket IDs, audio URLs, and their corresponding transcriptions.
 - **Error Handling:** Provides meaningful error messages and logs to facilitate troubleshooting.